Catholic Church in Portugal: History

-Sexual abuse

-In 2021 the Portuguese Catholic Bishops' Conference established an independent committee for the investigation of any sexual abuse of minors within the Portuguese church, the Independent Commission for the Study of Sexual Abuse of Children in the Catholic Church in Portugal began its work in January 2022 and issued its final report in February 2023.
-The commission was led by child psychologist Pedro Strecht who headed a 'multidisciplinary and gender-balanced' investigative panel which sought participation from members of the public who had experienced abuse in institutions run by the Church, such as parishes, schools, orphanages or hospitals, or who had otherwise been abused at the hands of a minister or employee of the Church.
-The commission received 564 testimonies, of which it held 512 to be verified, relating to incidents of abuse which occurred between 1950 and the commission's establishment in 2021.
+In 2021 the Portuguese Catholic Bishops' Conference established an independent committee for the investigation of any sexual abuse within the Portuguese church, the Independent Commission for the Study of Sexual Abuse of Children in the Catholic Church in Portugal began its work in January 2022 and issued its final report in February 2023.
+The commission, led by child psychologist Pedro Strecht, received 564 testimonies, of which it held 512 to be verified, relating to incidents of abuse which occurred between 1950 and the commission's establishment in 2021.
 From these testimonies the Commission identified that around 77% of alleged perpetrators were priests with 57% of victims as males, most of whom aged between 10 and 14.
 Commission president Strecht extrapolated that the figure of victims likely stood at around 5000 individuals, and further proposed that as many 100 priests in active ministry as of February 2023 had been credibly accused of abuse.
 He stated that the commission would submit the names of these priests to the Church and public prosecutor in due course.
 Following the report's publication, 25 serving priests have been reported to the office of public prosecutions.

 The president of the Portuguese Catholic Bishops' Conference, Josè Ornelas, responded to the report's publication with words of apology and confirmed the Portuguese bishops' intention to implement the report's recommendations.

 Organization

+Map with the Portuguese ecclesiastical districts and Fatima Shrine.

 Within Portugal, the hierarchy consists of archbishops and bishops.
 At the top of the hierarchy is the archbishop who is known as the Patriarch of Lisbon.
 The remainder of the dioceses of Portugal, each headed by a bishop, includes: